Baden-Baden & the Black Forest

 Overview

-Premium seats to a performance of Tchaikovsky’s opera Mazeppa at the Bavarian State Theatre, starring Ekaterina Gubanova and Vladislav Sulimsky.
+Premium seats to a performance of Tchaikovsky’s opera Mazeppa at Munich’s National Theatre, starring Ekaterina Gubanova and Vladislav Sulimsky.

 Tour leadership and exclusive private talks by Professor Julian Johnson about each of the performances we attend.